luhrts/monitoring/monitoring_monitors_system/README.md

 There are the monitor for System

-## clock_difference-monitor
+## clock_diference-monitor

-The clock_difference-monitor Checksum routine for Internet Protocol family headers.
-Measures the differences between machines' clocks using ICMP timestamp messages.
+The clock_diference-monitor Checksum routine for Internet Protocol family headers.

 **Monitored Values:**